Have you tried soba noodles before? Today I made an easy and refreshing Soba Salad that you can make in less than 20 minutes!

 Soba cooks much faster than spaghetti noodles so this salad can be completed in a very short time.
 You can prepare the dressing ahead of time but I don’t recommend to toss everything together until you are ready to serve, or else soba noodles will absorb the dressing and become soggy.

 By the way, if you or your children don’t eat spicy food at all, you can omit the crushed red peppers.
 My husband who loves spicy food says he doesn’t taste the spice (what!?), so please adjust the spice level to your liking.

 I hope you will enjoy making this Soba Salad recipe!
 If you try it, don’t forget to share your picture on Instagram, Facebook, or Twitter with #JustOneCookbook.
 Thank you so much for reading, and till next time!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch with me on Facebook, Google+, Pinterest, and Instagram for all the latest updates.

 - 7 oz (200 g, about 2-3 bundles) soba (buckwheat noodles)

 - Small bunch (.7 oz, 20 g) cilantro

 - To make the dressing, combine 1 Tbsp. vegetable oil, 3 Tbsp. sesame oil, and ½ tsp. crushed red peppers in a small saucepan.

 - Whisk all together and infuse the oil over medium heat for 3 minutes.
 Alternatively, you can put these ingredients in a small microwave-safe bowl and microwave for 3 minutes.
-If you are using microwave, set aside to let it cool a bit; be careful while handling as it'll get very hot.
+Set aside to let it cool a bit; be careful while handling as it'll get very hot.